Don't Borrow Too Much for College

 Choose an Affordable School

 You can limit the amount you spend by choosing a college with lower tuition rates.
 There are excellent state schools that offer much lower in-state tuition costs.
 This will save you a significant amount of money.
 It is important to realize that your education is what you make of it, and there are few fields where it is necessary to have attended the most prestigious (and expensive) schools in the country.
-The book Debt-Free U talks about how to choose a good school at a good price.

 Get a Job